-The diagram above comes about in a variation of the Danish Gambit -- the moves played were 1. e4 e5 2. d4 exd4 3. c3 dxc3 4.
+The illustration comes about in a variation of the Danish Gambit—the moves played were 1. e4 e5 2. d4 exd4 3. c3 dxc3 4.
 Bc4 cxb2 5.
 Bxb2.
-The letter/number combinations here represent positions of pieces on the chess board as well as the specific moves a player makes with those pieces.
+The letter/number combinations here represent positions of pieces on the chessboard as well as the specific moves a player makes with those pieces.
 For example, the capital "B" stands for the "bishop" piece, the lowercase letter-and-number combinations, such as "e4," represent the positions of the pieces on the board, and the "x" shows that a piece has captured an opposing piece by moving into a particular spot on the board.
 In this case, white has sacrificed two pawns but has compensation due to the two very strong bishops he has developed while Black was busy taking pawns.
-You can check out the algebraic notation for chess pieces and moves on this web page published by FIDE, the international chess federation.

-While opening theory says that the position above favors Black -- two pawns is a little too much material to give up, even given White's big lead in development -- White's bishops are dangerous attackers thanks to the long, open diagonals they've been placed on.
+While opening theory says that the position above favors Black—two pawns is a little too much material to give up, even given White's big lead in development— White's bishops are dangerous attackers thanks to the long, open diagonals it's been placed on.
 Black must defend accurately to retain his advantage.

 Good and Bad Bishops

 Bishops can be classified as "good" or "bad" based on their relationship with their pawns.